edit-olah/barefoot-itp3/README.md

 # Barefoot in the park portfolio website project

 This is the portfolio website of Edit Olah and Peter Whyte.
-Here we gather information on what we are working on and what strikes our interest.
+Here we gather information on what we are working on and what piques our interest.

 This website, in itself, is a portfolio project.